Monthly Comic Avarus

 Monthly Comic Avarus (月刊コミックアヴァルス, Gekkan Komikku Avarusu) is a Japanese josei manga (for young women) magazine published by Mag Garden.

 History and profile

 The first issue was released on September 15, 2007, which replaced Comic Blade Masamune a few months after ending publication.
 The magazine was formerly titled Monthly Comic Blade Avarus before it was renamed in September 2010.
-While new, female-oriented manga works are to be featured in the new magazine, some of the manga published in the shōnen manga (for boys) magazine Comic Blade Masamune would also continue serialization in Avarus.
+While new, female-oriented josei manga works are to be featured in the new magazine, some of the manga published in the shōnen manga magazine Comic Blade Masamune would also continue serialization in Avarus.

-Starting with the September 2014 issue it ceased print publication and became a digital-only online magazine.
+Starting with the September 2014 issue published on August 15, it ceased print publication and became a digital-only online magazine.